adonisjs/mail/README.md

 Mail provider has support for several drivers to send email from your adonis app.

-1. Mailgun
+1. SMTP
-2. SMTP
+2. Amazon SES
-3. Amazon SES
+3. Mandrill
-4. Mandrill
+4. Log ( for testing emails )

 ## Table of Contents